A mobile barista makes craft coffee for film crews while searching for answers about his great-grandfather -– an uncredited movie poster artist.

 Cameron sets up mugs in all 4 corners of the coffee machine.
 Silence = Death.
 Abolish I.C.E.
 Black Lives Matter.
 A swastika, encircled and slashed

-He made movie posters.
+Louis made movie posters.
 For decades.
 Most craftspeople didn't get credit back then.
-Louis wasn't allowed to sign any of his work
+My great-grandfather wasn't allowed to sign any of his work

 A framed movie poster for Casablanca comes into focus